gunh0/angular-lab/README.md

 **Difference between AngularJS Expressions and JavaScript expressions:**

 -   AngularJS expressions can be written inside HTML, while JavaScript expressions cannot.

 -   AngularJS expressions support filters, while JavaScript expressions do not.

 -   AngularJS expressions do not support conditionals, loops, and exceptions, while JavaScript expressions do.

 **Similarity between AngularJS Expressions and JavaScript expressions:**

 -   AngularJS expressions and JavaScript expressions both can contain literals, operators and variables.

+### 03 AngularJS Directives

+AngularJS facilitates you to extend HTML with new attributes.
+These attributes are called directives.

+There is a set of built-in directive in AngularJS which offers functionality to your applications.
+You can also define your own directives.

+Directives are special attributes starting with ng- prefix.